muratukel/TravelDataset-DataAnalysis/README.md

 - As a result, this query retrieves the passenger count and basket count for reservations made in different reservation environments on a monthly basis for the year 2020.

+# More of our case studies to come!